amcginlay/concourse-getting-started/gcp/README.md

 CC_REGION=$(gcloud config get-value compute/region)
 ```

-Check the above variables assignments look as you would expect:
+Check the above variable assignments look as you would expect:
 ```
 set | grep '^CC_'
 ```